 That means you need to partner up with your doctor to determine what’s really going on.
 To do that, become as informed about fibromyalgia as you can, and then take the following steps:

 For at least two weeks, keep a diary of your symptoms, and include all the details you can.
-When did the symptom occur, where in your body did you feel it, how bad was it (rate your pain on a scale from one to 10), and what were you doing before it happened?
-Include what foods you ate, what beverages you drank, whether or not you were active, and how much sleep you got.
-Add in your experiences with fatigue, brain fog, and waking up tired.
+When did the symptom occur, where in your body did you feel it, how bad was it — rate your pain on a scale from one to 10 — and what were you doing before it happened?
+Include what foods you ate, what beverages you drank, whether or not you were active and how much sleep you got.
+Add in your experiences with fatigue, brain fog and waking up tired.

-Watch out, too, for events that seem to make your symptoms worse.
+In addition, watch out for events that seem to make your symptoms worse.
 When are you more likely to suffer from more symptoms?
 After a stressful day at work?
 After a confrontation with a friend or loved one?
 When the weather changes?
 During a menstrual period?
 After eating a large meal?

 Then write down when you feel better.
 What are you doing when you’re less likely to notice your symptoms?
 How does exercise affect you?
 What type of exercise seems to help, and what type makes things worse?
 Maybe walking helps, but running doesn’t, for example.